cosmosquad-labs/squad/x/liquidstaking/spec/02_state.md

 }
 ```

 LiquidValidatorState contains the validator's state of status, weight, delegation shares, and liquid tokens.
 Each field has derived function that syncs with the state of the `staking` module.
+This object is not stored in KVStore and only used for querying state of a liquid validator.

 ```go
 // LiquidValidatorState is a liquid validator state